Ibotta is considered by many to be the best grocery rebate app, but you’re missing out if you haven’t tried Fetch Rewards.

 After getting started with Fetch Rewards, you may still have some questions along the way.
 There are help documents under the “Me” tab with video tutorials and answers to common questions.

 - What do I do if I didn’t get my points?: Find the submitted receipt, tap “Correct my Receipt” and follow the prompts.
+Here’s my step-by-step guide.

 - Do my points expire?: If your account is inactive for 90 days, your points will expire.
+Gift cards that you’ve already redeemed should not expire, but check the retailer’s terms and conditions to be sure.

 - Is there a time limit for submitting receipts?: Receipts must be scanned within 14 days of the checkout date.